bcmk/siren/README.md

 Create and setup your bot using [@BotFather](https://telegram.me/BotFather) bot.

-You need a certificate and a key for your bot.
+You need an SSL certificate and a key for your bot.
+You can obtain a certificate in Let's Encrypt or other certificate authority.
-You can build them using the script [buildkeys](scripts/buildkeys).
+Or you can build self-signed one using the script [buildkeys](scripts/buildkeys).

 The bot uses [webhooks](https://core.telegram.org/bots/webhooks) to receive updates.
-You can find the script to setup a webhook for your bot at [setwebhook](scripts/setwebhook).

 Create JSON configuration and JSON translation files.
 A configuration is described in [config.go](cmd/bot/config.go).